Subagents

 subagent_type | string | Yes | Which subagent to run (built-in type or a custom title). |

-model | string | No | Optional model override for that subagent run. |
+model | string | No | Optional native-model override for that subagent run.
+ProxyAI rejects this when the resolved runtime is external. |

 project_path | string | No | Optional working directory override. |